-My name is Shareen Mann, and I have been writing and editing in a variety of fields for over 20 years.
+My name is Shareen Mann, and I have been writing and editing in a variety of fields for over 25 years.
 I specialize in ensuring consistency of content presentation, tailored for your target audience.
 I hold a bachelor of arts in journalism from the University of Wisconsin – Madison.
-I have been a professional fiction writer since 1998, with multiple short story publications and two short story anthologies in print.
+I am an independent fiction writer, with multiple short story publications, two short story anthologies, and two novellas in print.
 My developmental editing has helped several writers sell their short stories and novels.

-After 19 years in a medical education facility, where technical writing was part of my routine duties, I moved to a freelance career in January 2017.
+After 19 years in a graduate medical education facility, where technical writing was part of my routine duties, I moved to a freelance career in January 2017.
 My expertise includes very small tasks involving 250 words or less, large-scale procedural manuals covering over 100 topics and requiring multiple outputs (print, digital, and web based), and both fiction and non-fiction novels or anthologies.

 Creative projects often move in unexpected ways, and I enjoy identifying and rectifying issues as they arise, ideally before they become problems.
 Trouble-shooting is a critical component during the creation or revision phases of documents, manuals, and training tools.

 I have experience with poorly defined projects, giving me the skills to identify the scope of a project and parse it out into smaller tasks.
 This can make initially vague and overwhelming projects clear enough for me to meet even tight deadlines.